OrdinaryMagician/kirin_m/README.md

 Another usual **Anarukon** sidearm, often seen in the hands of mercenaries.
 At 5mm, it definitely doesn't have as much stopping power as the **Rykha**, but it can deliver the pain much faster and with lower recoil.
 Each magazine holds a whopping 20 rounds. **Kirin** can carry up to 80 rounds in total.

-Primary fire does what one would expect, while secondary lets **Kirin** be a bit of a naughty boy and temporarily imbue the weapon with a poison enchantment, which will transfer to each fired bullet for a limited time.
+Primary fire shoots alternating between each barrel at a steady rate, while secondary fire engages a *"dual-shot"* mode, which rapidly discharges both sides of the magazine.
+Only a select few models of the **Xei** have this feature, however, due to the complexity of its implementation.

 As per usual, this weapon also has to be replenished with mana through the same method as the pistol, although due to its lower muzzle energy the mana supply tends to last much longer, and dry-firing isn't as damaging.